American Craftsman 50 Series Reviews

-The American Craftsman 50 window is an economy vinyl window that is sold almost exclusively sold through the big box stores such as Home Depot.
+The American Craftsman 50 series is an economy vinyl window that is sold almost exclusively sold through the big box stores such as Home Depot.
 American Craftsman by Anderson are typically available in much of the eastern part of the United States with the exception of Florida.
 All in all, the 50 model is not a very well made unit - I would suggest that you take a look at our best cheap replacement windows page for a list of budget windows that may work better.
+Browse below to check out all of our American Craftsman 50 series reviews.

 From the consumer standpoint, Home Depot offers excellent pricing, typically a price point that cannot be matched by local distributors.
 On the downside, HD will not offer the sort of specialized customer service, customization options and quality of installation that can be accessed through a local distributor.
 My suggestion for budget conscious consumers looking at the American Craftsman 50 window is to purchase the window through Home Depot if they have your size and options, and then find a quality independent installer, instead of using the HD subcontractors, who are typically paid at a low per window rate.